behaviary/optimizirati/README.md

 # optimizirati

 This [shall] be a behavior tracking app.
-When I get around to it...
+When I have some times!